-5.1.1 Each Strategic Director and Head of Service/Corporate Manager is responsible for maintaining proper security and safeguarding of all buildings, stocks, stores, furniture, plant, equipment, machinery, cash, etc. under their control.
+5.1.1 Each Strategic Director and Head of Service is responsible for maintaining proper security at all times for all buildings, stocks, stores, furniture, equipment, cash, etc. under his/her control.
 These arrangements must have been discussed and agreed with the Performance and Risk Manager.